Professional practice

 • Acting for an Olympic medalist in a selection dispute with a National Governing Body.

-• Acting in a dispute relating to the provision of football kits for an African country.
+• Advising in a dispute relating to the provision of football kits for an African country.

 • Advising a National Governing Body in relation to its jurisdiction over spectators at its events who are not members.